 8.3.8.
 Eligible expenditure 8.3.9.
-Eligible activities The eligible costs in eligible activities is not mentioned anything that would be linked to the producers of souvenirs, which is also one of the important measures to diversify.
-We also have experience in rural areas, holdings engaged in beekeeping, often prepared and some cosmetic products based on honey and herbs (lotions, creams, soaps, salves), we have registered and examples, and this would also be a nice activity within Diversification.
-Response: Currently there in no Law or Rulebooks covering these types of production, so for the purpose of control these sectors currently are not eligible in this measure.
-As soon as they are defined in the National legislative they will be included in the Programme.
-8.3.10.
-Selection criteria 20 points for renewable energy is perhaps too much, because realistically it is unlikely that the rural holding compete with installation of wind turbines, solar panels are the only outstanding but we do not know how effective the north, bearing in mind the relatively small number of sunny days.
-Response: For the purpose of energy efficiency additional point are given for the recipients investing in this sector.
-On the recipients is a choice on what type of system for energy production they want to apply.
-In the records of MARD nearly all applicants for solar panels are from the northern part of Montenegro, and the interest for this systems are only going up.
+Eligible activities The eligible costs in eligible actimentioned anything that would the producers of souvenirs, which of the important measures to dialso have experience in rural are engaged in beekeeping, often p some cosmetic products based of herbs (lotions, creams, soaps, have registered and examples, an also be a nice activity within Div be linked to h is also one iversify.
+We eas, holdings orepared and n honey and salves), we d this would Response: Currently there in no Law or covering these types of production purpose of control these sectors of not eligible in this measure.
+As a are defined in the National legit will be included in the Programm on, so for the currently are soon as they islative they 20 points for renewable energy is much, because realistically it is the rural holding compete with in wind turbines, solar panels at outstanding but we do not effective the north, bearing in relatively small number of sunny unlikely that a stallation of re the only know how n mind the 8.3.10.
+Selection criteria Response: For the purpose of energy additional point are given for the investing in this sector.
+On the rechoice on what type of system production they want to apply.
+If of MARD nearly all applicant panels are from the norther Montenegro, and the interest for are only going up. ne recipients ecipients is a for energy in the records ts for solar rn part of